brianritchie1312/Topcat_Selenium/README.md

   2. Check if you are on 32bit or 64bit
   3. Add `--os {name} {bits}` to command line.
 OR download and extract the correct version into the testing directory, the script will then use that one.

-*NOTE: There are no 64bit versions of chromedriver, use 32bit.*
+*NOTE: There are no Windows 64bit versions of chromedriver, use 32bit.*

 #### "geckodriver/gecko.sh/chromediver needs to be in system PATH"